-Recommended prerequisite(s): Honor Math III
+Recommended prerequisite: Math III Honors

 The Pre-Calculus curriculum includes a complete study of trigonometry, as well as advanced algebra topics, analytic geometry, sequences and series, data analysis, vectors, and limits.
 Applications and modeling are included throughout the course of study.
 Appropriate technology, from manipulatives to calculators and application software, is used for instruction and assessment.
 This course is accepted as the fourth math for admission to UNC System institutions.